arch278/Free-Panel-Giveaway/README.md

+Apologies for the issue with the email button.
+Here is the updated code that should auto-fill the email fields when clicked:

 # Unban Email and 10GB Panel Offer

 *💗This Unban Email will get you a 10GB Panel for all who send SS 5+😚*